We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Unproven home remedies

-People should also be wary of home remedies for warts that they find online.
+People should also be wary of home remedies that they find online for warts.
 Many home remedies are unproven, and not all of them will be safe.

-Some examples of unproven home remedies for warts include:
+Some examples of unproven home remedies for warts include using:

 There is a possibility that some of these substances could help, but there is no scientific evidence to suggest that they work for this purpose.

 In general, it is best to stick with proven remedies and treatments, as these will have the highest chance of success.

 There are a number of effective treatments for warts that a doctor can prescribe, including: